Hardware datapath configuration manages packet buffering, queueing and scheduling in hardware. There are two configuration input files:

 - Assigning a CoS value to the port group in

 ecn.ecn_port_group.cos_list.
+If the CoS value of a packet matches the value of this setting, then ECN is applied.
 Note that ecn_port_group is the name of a port group you specified above.

 - Populating the port group with its member ports (